 A traditional interview involves a simultaneous conversation between the interviewer and the candidate.
 In an asynchronous interview, each side of the conversation is done at separate times.
 One side of the conversation is recorded and sent to the other person so that they can record their responses.
 Simply, an asynchronous interview means that one person is taking part in the conversation at a time.
 Asynchronous interviews are often best described as virtual interviews.

 When an interviewer's questions are recorded and sent to a candidate they can respond whenever they want.
 Once their answers are sent back, the recruiter can listen to the responses on their own schedule.
 This interview method brings a multitude of benefits to both the recruiter and interviewer.

 Better Use of Recruiter and Candidate Time

-Asynchronous interviews are also self-guided interviews.
+Asynchronous interviews are also virtual interviews.
 Instead of the applicant and recruiter taking days to find a time when both are available to schedule an interview, the applicant can answer interview questions on their own time.
 If the applicant has a busy schedule and isn’t free during regular office hours, the recruiter doesn't have to schedule around the applicant.
-The applicant can conduct the self-guided interview any time and anywhere.
+The applicant can conduct the virtual interview any time and anywhere.

 The recruiter can avoid having to interrupt their daily schedule with a traditional interview.
 The recruiter can easily wait for multiple responses and review every applicant at once.